vishnubob/pycon2016/README.md

 # pycon2016

-Supplemental information for Pycon 2016 talk.
+This is a place holder for my Pycon 2016 talk proposal on using python to make physical things.